kelvintaywl/git-tags-exploration/README.md

-# .circleci
+# Git Tags, Explored

-Template repository for starting a project with CircleCI config (i.e., boilerplate)
+This is a sample repo that explores how Git tags can be accessed from CircleCI builds.